sunh0003/W251_MichelleSun/HW09/README.md

 ![Test Image 10](learning_rate.png)

 **7. How big was your training set (mb)?
 How many training lines did it contain?** <br>
+It is around ~700MB for training set. <br>
+There are 4,562,102 lines in the training set.

 ![Test Image 11](train_size.png)